t10ko/hooking-api/README.md

     //  This 12 is the additional argument to pass to generator.
 }, 12 );

-//  After hooking those methods,
-//  you can try to bind some event to some element,
+//  After hooking those methods you can try to bind some event to some element,
-//  the error that printed inside of hooked
-//  function will be printed for every addEventListener or removeEventListener call, let's try. document.querySelector( '#target' ).addEventListener( 'click', function () {
+//  message that prints hooked function will be printed for every addEventListener or removeEventListener call, let's try. document.querySelector( '#target' ).addEventListener( 'click', function () {
     console.log( 'Clicked on target!' );
 } );